Alexon13/Orpheus/README.txt

 ---

 # License
-This project is licensed under the Apache License.
+The Orpheus Engine is licensed under the Apache License.